blueshark42/daily-dose-of-programming/(100-400) Easy/Flip It.md

 293 593
 345784 4568576
 ```
-You must flip the variables, it is not allowed to just print the 2nd input as the 1st number.
+**Note:** You must flip the variables, it is not allowed to just print the 2nd input as the 1st number.

 ## Part 2
 Well that works but what if we don't know what data type we are trying to flip?
 Well, our friend helped a bit with this code but for some reason it doesn't work.
 Can you fix it?